ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 # Threat Modeling

+> 🎥 This chapter describes the basics of threat modeling along with a specific threat modeling approach called STRIDE.

 This chapter describes the basics of threat modeling along with a specific threat modeling approach called STRIDE.

 Learning objectives: